 As a start-up, and conscious of costs and the need for flexibility in the early stages, the couple decided to look for their first pop-up shop in Central London instead, with the option to open up further pop-up shops across the capital once the business grew.
-They searched online around for marketplaces specializing in short-term retail and landed on this space in London’s Mayfair, powered by Storefront.
+They searched online around for marketplaces specializing in short-term retail and landed in London’s Mayfair, powered by Storefront.

 “By far Storefront was the most proactive and responsive to our request for the right rental space.
 It wasn’t just the speed to meet our requirements.
 What differentiated Storefront, is that they ‘got our vision’ for our business.
 When Storefront told us that a staircase in Mayfair was available at a reasonable cost, we jumped at the chance,” Elena adds.

 “It’s quirky, off-beat – fits into our brand and of course means we can sell our plants and flowers in a prime and exclusive London location,” states Elena, the co-founder.

 The space itself is in the heart of Mayfair, bordering the junction of Oxford street, and gets high footfall from Oxford street.
 The area is well known for fashion brands, and occupiers like Ami, Private White, Barbour, Private White and M&E Deli, and the Blooming Wild pop-up space stands out on the street with its bright decor.

 The space is spread across a ground floor on a painted wooden staircase – which the team decorated with their floral arrangements – and boasts good lighting.